| PLANNER'S

 fast side, but if the weather hadn't been as good times could have

 been considerably longer.
+Thanks to everyone

 who helped me, particularly Brian Jackson, Dave Coustick, Angela